zencart/documentation/content/user/template/template_default.md

 ---
 title: Template Default - what is it?
-description: Zen Cart Template Default - what is it?
+description: What is the default template?
 category: template
 weight: 10
 ---